The

 The section north of Battyhány tér was abandoned in 1970.
-Around that time the strech between Döbrentei tér and Batthyány tér was only used by route 9, and later by route 19.
+Around that time the strech between Döbrentei tér and Batthyány tér was used by route 9, and later by route 19.
 Tram 9 was suspended in 1986, while route 41 was brought here in 2003.
+The section between Batthyány tér and Margit híd budai hídfő was rebuilt from scratch in 2014-15; one of the problems of the construction work was the tunnel of the HÉV (suburban railway) to Szentendre under the street surface that was built after the trams were done away.

 Here's a Google Maps overview of this branch.
 It's right on the left-hand side (as we look at it here) of the river: